mechatroner/vscode_rainbow_csv/DEV_README.md

 * Support JOIN queries in web version.

-* Get rid of run_tests.sh and expected_test_log.txt or find a way to use them for web-version tests.

 * Add comment prefix handling in RBQL.

 * Get rid of typescript files and infra, but add comments explaining how you obtained the js versions of the files.